 The similar probabilities for the home and away background mark probabilities could indicate that the background process of the game is not influenced by home advantage.
 To confirm this, we fit another \MBA{} model after constraining all the corresponding home and away background mark probabilities to be equal, for example, $\delta_{\textsf{Home\_Pass\_S} \mid 1} = \delta_{\textsf{Away\_Pass\_S} \mid 3}$, $\delta_{\textsf{Home\_Foul} \mid 3} = \delta_{\textsf{Away\_Foul} \mid 1}$, $\delta_{\textsf{Home\_Dribble} \mid 2} = \delta_{\textsf{Away\_Dribble} \mid 2}$ and so on.
 The constrained \MBA{} model has 45 fewer parameters to be estimated as compared to the full \MBA{} model.

-The formal method to test our hypothesis is to calculate the following Bayes factor, defined as the ratio of the marginal likelihood of the constrained \MBA{} model to the marginal likelihood of the full \MBA{} model.
+The formal method to test our hypothesis is to calculate the Bayes factor, defined as the ratio of the marginal likelihood of the constrained \MBA{} model to the marginal likelihood of the full \MBA{} model.
 Then a Bayes factor greater than 1 would indicate that there is no evidence in favour of the full \MBA{} model and therefore, the background mark probabilities do not capture home advantage.
-However, as a consequence of both \MBA{} models being high dimensional ($\sim1500$), calculating their marginal likelihoods proved computationally infeasible.
+However, as a consequence of both \MBA{} models being high-dimensional ($\sim1500$ parameters), calculating their marginal likelihoods proved computationally infeasible.

 As an alternative, for the constrained \MBA{} model, we calculate its out-of-sample log predictive density on the same test data as carried out for all the other fitted models in Section~\ref{sec:modeval}.
 In fact, the constrained \MBA{} model ($\widehat{lpd} = -21589.28$) turns out with better predictive performance than the full \MBA{} model ($\widehat{lpd} = -21599.81$), supporting our claim that the background process of the game is not influenced by home advantage.